schultek/super_annotations/README.md

 ## Available Annotations

-Currently there are two types of annotation classes available.
+Currently there are three types of annotation classes available.

 - **ClassAnnotation**: Extend this class to create a custom annotation for class declarations
 - **EnumAnnotation**: Extend this class to create a custom annotation for enum declarations
+- **FunctionAnnotation**: Extend this class to create a custom annotation for top-level functions

+Have a look at [this example](https://github.com/schultek/super_annotations/tree/main/examples/annotations_example) to see them in action.

 ## Mastering Annotations